 What Does Mold On Cannabis Look Like?

-Mold growing on cannabis has a grayish-white color when first developing and forms strands called hyphae.
-Hyphae can form anywhere on the buds or stems and will spread gradually.
+Mold spores growing on cannabis have a grayish-white color when first developing and form strands called hyphae.
+Hyphae and powdery mildew can form anywhere on the buds or stems in an improper growing environment and will spread white mold gradually to leaves and buds.
 As a result, the colas will lose structure and become soft and flaccid.

 Mold can be hard to detect because it starts forming from the inside of the buds.
 By the time it’s visible on the surface, there isn’t much that can be done to salvage the remainder of the harvest.

-Taking preventative steps to protect your harvest is easier than finding a cure.
+Taking preventative steps to protect your harvest is easier than finding a cure for the many types of mold on cannabis plants.
 That said, don’t panic yet if you spot a few mold-infested buds.
-Investing in Grove Bags disposable liners designed with TerpLoc™ film will prevent cross-contamination and protect the rest of your harvest.
+Investing in Grove Bags disposable liners designed with TerpLoc™ film will prevent cross-contamination and protect the rest of your harvest from turning into moldy cannabis.

 How To Prevent Mold Growth During Cannabis Curing